Advantages of Dental Bridges

 Prevent chewing problems

 TMD is caused when your teeth are not meeting properly and the bite becomes imbalanced.
 This leads to a host of symptoms including headaches, earaches, jaw pain and even neck and shoulder pain.
-Since missing teeth cause you to favor chewing on one side consistently, this behavior could lead to bite issues and more serious jaw joint issues such as TMD.
+Since missing teeth cause you to favour chewing on one side consistently, this behaviour could lead to bite issues and more serious jaw joint issues such as TMD.

 Allow you to speak properly